plenoptic-org/plenoptic/CONTRIBUTING.md

 increments the version number, and uploading the new release to PyPI (see [releases](#releases) for more details).

-In addition to the information that follows, [Github](https://docs.github.com/en/get-started/quickstart/github-flow) (unsurprisingly) has good information on this workflow, as does the [Caiman package](https://github.com/flatironinstitute/CaImAn/blob/main/CONTRIBUTING.md) (though note that they use **git** flow, which involves a separate develop branch in addition to main).
+In addition to the information that follows, [Github](https://docs.github.com/en/get-started/quickstart/github-flow) (unsurprisingly) has good information on this workflow, as does the [Caiman package](https://github.com/flatironinstitute/CaImAn/blob/main/CONTRIBUTING.md) (though note that the Caiman uses **git** flow, which involves a separate develop branch in addition to main).

 Before we begin: everyone finds `git` confusing the first few (dozen) times they encounter it!
 And even people with a hard-won understanding frequently look up information on how it works.
 If you find the following difficult, we're happy to help walk you through the process.
 Please [post on our GitHub discussions page](https://github.com/LabForComputationalVision/plenoptic/discussions) to get help.